 The English language is littered with common catchphrases.
-Here are 8 with an unlikely origin story.
+Here are 8 with an unlikely, but true, origin story.

 AS HAPPY AS LARRY